 Your experience will be enhanced with turn-of-the-century charm in a series of very comfortable and updated small boutique hotels.
 And enjoy the modern-day wineries and wine-tasting rooms in quaint, art-filled Walla Walla, Washington.
 You will discover the quiet beauty of a little-known but much enjoyed part of America.

-- Stand on the shores of the mighty Columbia River, where Lewis and Clark passed by.
+- Admire the shores of the mighty Columbia River, where Lewis and Clark passed by.

-- Travel near the northernmost edge of the Great Basin, keeping our eyes open for possible sightings of Sage Thrasher, Prairie Falcon, Say’s Phoebe, Golden Eagle, and other sagebrush-steppe species.
+- Enjoy the northernmost edge of the Great Basin, keeping our eyes open for possible sightings of Sage Thrasher, Prairie Falcon, Say’s Phoebe, Golden Eagle, and other sagebrush-steppe species

-- From our comfortable base at the Wallowa Lake Lodge, wander up Forest Service roads to the edge of the Eagle Cap Wilderness, visit The Nature Conservancy’s Zumwalt Prairie, or take an aerial tram to the top of Mount Howard for some of the fifty-plus subalpine wildflower species and high elevation birds (such as Clark’s Nutcracker, Canada Jay, and Red Crossbill).
+- From our comfortable base at the Wallowa Lake Lodge, discover the Forest Service roads to the edge of the Eagle Cap Wilderness, visit The Nature Conservancy’s Zumwalt Prairie, or take an aerial tram to the top of Mount Howard for some of the fifty-plus subalpine wildflower species and high elevation birds (such as Clark’s Nutcracker, Canada Jay, and Red Crossbill)

 Arrive at the Pasco Airport (PSC) by 5 p.m. in time to take the airport shuttle to your hotel and join the group at 5:45 p.m. for dinner at Anthony’s at Columbia Point, on the bank of the mighty Columbia River.